zacnider/entrofhe/docs/examples/public/README.md

 ## Examples

-- [EntropyPublicDecryptMultiple](./EntropyPublicDecryptMultiple.md) - Public decrypt multiple values using EntropyOracle and makePubliclyDecryptable
+- [EntropyPublicDecryptMultiple](./EntropyPublicDecryptMultiple.md) - Learn how to public decrypt multiple values using encrypted randomness and makepubliclydecryptable
-- [EntropyPublicDecryption](./EntropyPublicDecryption.md) - Public decrypt single value using EntropyOracle and makePubliclyDecryptable
+- [EntropyPublicDecryption](./EntropyPublicDecryption.md) - Learn how to public decrypt single value using encrypted randomness and makepubliclydecryptable

 ## Overview